Ujjwaldhariwal/New-PortFolio/README.md

 ## Introduction

-This portfolio is built with Next.js and utilizes AceTrinityUI and Schdn UI for a modern and visually appealing design.
+This portfolio is built with Next.js and utilizes AceTrinityUI and Schdn UI for a sleek and responsive design.
 It is written in TypeScript and JavaScript to ensure a robust and type-safe development environment.

 ## Features